Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 ## 6. Monetize your dApp!
  In the future sharding and plasma may reduce the cost of executing a smart contract from $37,000/gig to $37 per gig.
 Until then, we have to be frugal and find ways to ensure there is always value coming in to cover the expense of executing a smart contract.
 Here are a few ideas for developers with regards to ways to generate income through dApps.
 ### _Gambling_
  By writing smart contracts which run simple gambling games, a share of all winnings can be taken by those who host the gambling operation.
 Nations and cities around the world are able to provide excellent services owing to honest and well-regulated gambling establishments.
 Software solutions executed on a blockchain will likely be even more transparent and trustworthy for managing gambling.
-Any nation can permit particular dApps to be the nations’ accepted modes of gambling and in doing so, may work with dApp developers to make large amounts of money.
+Any nation can permit particular dApps to be the nationsâ€™ accepted modes of gambling and in doing so, may work with dApp developers to make large amounts of money.
 ### _Service Exchange_
  Service exchange platforms like Freelance and Uber provide income for services and hosting the network of service sellers and buyers. dApp developers should find ways to create ecosystems for skills and abilities and for which skilled and knowledgeable people can sell their services either individually or as a holon to customers.
 In doing so, nations and dApp designers can gain income for business operating with their dApps or within their nations.
 ### _Digital Assets Buy/Sell Inventories_
- Using the same collector’s rationale as with modern-day antique and collectable stores and shows, dApp developers might find efficient ways to store and display rare cryptoassets.
+ Using the same collectorâ€™s rationale as with modern-day antique and collectable stores and shows, dApp developers might find efficient ways to store and display rare cryptoassets.
 People who amass large amounts of high-value cryptoassets, they could control the price of rare assets and sell them into markets of interested people.
 These buy/sell relationships may be able to bring in self-sufficient funding for developers and nations.

 ## 7. VM Functionality
  Our virtual machine provides you eight powerful functions, one of which bears four subfunctions.
 We will be expanding our Virtual Machine functionality section with clearer descriptions in the near future.
 Until then, here is a list of the current functions and subfunctions available to you through our virtual machine.